 Get paid using a card reader

 Many businesses have started accepting card payments as cash slowly becomes less common.
 Card readers evolve as technology advances.
 Most modern card readers now accept chip & pin payments, contactless NFC payments, Google Pay and Apple Pay.
-You can use a SumUp or iZettle card reader with Debitoor to accept in-person card payments.
+You can use a SumUp card reader with Debitoor to accept in-person card payments.

 Use a SumUp card reader